Tag Archive for: horse in work

 Trick is you still need to meet his sodium and chloride requirements.

 Here is where FeedXL can really help.
-FeedXL will show you how much sodium and chloride is in your horse’s diet and how much salt (if any) you should be adding.
-So with FeedXL you add just enough to meet requirements, but no so much you will put your horse off his feed.
+FeedXL will show you how much sodium and chloride are in your horse’s diet and how much salt (if any) you should be adding.
+So, with FeedXL you add just enough to meet requirements, but not so much you will put your horse off his feed.

 Do you have a question or comment?
 Do you need help with feeding?